-The current stable is release is IzPack 4.3.5.
-We have beta releases for the upcoming IzPack 5.0.
+The current legacy release is IzPack 4.3.5.
+We encourage you to migrate to the latest release IzPack 5.2.3.

 Launching an IzPack-based installer is easy.
 On most operating systems, a double-click on the Jar file icon will do.
 Otherwise, you may need to launch it from a shell command: